How to Keep Your Content Feeling Fresh Each Social Media Platform

-In the world of marketing, social media is a huge platform that many brands, companies and organizations use to help promote their services or products to attract consumers.
+In the world of marketing, social media is comprised of huge platforms that many businesses use to promote their services or products.
 Successful accounts are able to deliver content that makes their followers engaged.

 Your social media relevancy relies heavily on your content.
 The most challenging obstacle for planning a social media strategy is making content appropriate for its platform.
 It can be difficult to make sure your content is both engaging and effective.
 Each platform has it’s own language, so by modifying your posts to fit the culture of each social platform, it could be beneficial to your social media strategy.

-How do you keep your social media accounts relevant to your audience, appropriate for its platform and most importantly, active in general?
+How do you keep your social media accounts relevant to your audience, appropriate for each platform and generally active?
 Hoard your content and get organized.
-Gather images, gifs or videos, sort them into files on your computer and have them ready to go at all times.
-Being organized will allow you to create a pool of images to schedule posts from.
+Gather images, gifs or videos and sort them into files on your computer so that they’re always ready for use.
+Being organized allows you to schedule posts from a pool of images.
 Creating captions or posts that are relevant, timely and personable are just as important as the visuals.